mygamedevtools/scene-loader/README.md

 The `TransitionToScene` and `TransitionToSceneAsync` methods let you only provide where you want to go from the currently active scene and if you want an intermediary scene (loading scene for example).

 You can also transition from a scene **outside** of the scene manager context, by providing a scene in the `externalOriginScene` parameter in the Transition methods.
 Just make sure this scene **is not** in another scene manager context.

+### IDisposable and CancellationTokens

+Both the `ISceneManager` and the `ISceneLoader` interfaces implement `IDisposable`, meaning that the Scene Managers and Loaders should implement the `Dispose()` method.
+This is used with the `CancellationToken` parameters in `ISceneManager` methods to ensure that it will clear its internal data and stop async code execution during disposal.
+Note that even when its methods get canceled by the `CancellationToken`, the Unity Scene Manager methods are not cancellable and therefore will continue to operate when called.

+The disposal of the implemented Scene Managers will clear its data and stop any running logic.
+This is useful for shutting down the application, for example.
+In this context, the Unity Scene Manager has its own internal logic to stop itself.
+In other contexts, the Unity Scene Manager operations may continue to run after the `ISceneManager` got disposed.

+If you are going to manually dispose your scene loaders or managers, prefer the following scenarios:
+* You can ensure that there are no load/unload/transition operations in progress.
+* You are quitting/shutting down the application or an application module.

+> [!WARNING]
+> It's **not recommended** to manually cancel the `ISceneManager` operations via its `CancellationToken` parameters.
+> It may result in unexpected issues such as unwanted scenes being loaded/unloaded after cancellation.

 ### Practical Examples